About

 The central aim of Beyond the Margins is to foster greater understanding and acceptance of LGBTQIA+ individuals and communities.
 To do this, we will be working alongside LGBTQIA+ media practitioners (and allies) across Africa to tell stories that give voice to marginalised individuals and communities.

-Carl Collison (he/him) is a journalist, photographer, filmmaker and researcher, who focuses specifically on producing LGBTIQ-related content from across Africa.
-A former researcher with Human Rights Watch, Collison was also the Other Foundation’s Rainbow Fellow at the Mail & Guardian.
+Beyond the Margins was founded, and is run by, by Carl Collison (he/him), a journalist, photographer, filmmaker and researcher, who focuses specifically on producing LGBTIQ-related content from across Africa.
+A former researcher with Human Rights Watch, Collison was also the Other Foundation’s Rainbow Fellow at the Mail & Guardian

 In 2017, as a result of his queer-focussed journalism, he represented South Africa as a participant in the U.S Government States Department’s International Visitors Leadership Programme.
 He was shortlisted for the 2018 Gerald Kraak Award and Anthology.
 He was also included in the inaugural #Awesome50 list, which recognises the work done by people across Africa to better the lives of the continent’s LGBTIQ people.
 Short stories he has written have been included in the collection of essays, They Called Me Queer and For The Love of the Land.